 Walter and Frances Eason's first-born, Walter James, died soon after his birth in 1880.
 The remaining children were (oldest to youngest) Daniel Edward, Florence, Hulber James, Elaine Lily, Nora May and Edith Louisa.
-We do not know whether Daniel's younger brother, Hulber James, served in the First World War.
+Daniel's younger brother, Hulber James, also served in the Navy during the First World War, but survived.
 Hulber lived for 78 years, dying in Sidcup at the age of 78 - cremated at Greenwich.

 It is plausible that the family history of working on the sea may have influenced his decision to join the Royal Navy.
 HMS "Cheerful" was stationed at Chatham and only ever served in Home Waters until she struck a mine east of the Shetland Isles losing all 44 officers and men on the Northern Patrol.